garnierclement/pfe/sensors/README.md

 #### Mode

 As you can notice on the above excerpt of `request`, it has a property called `default`.
 We will refer in the following as the *mode* of the Request procedure.
 This will help us to give some granularity in the request procedure.
+Usually, there will only be one `mode` called `default`.
+Therefore the `default` mode is mandatory, others are optional.

 Let's consider that situation where we might want a slightly different type of the Request procedure.
 It is easy to implement it by just adding a new property after `default`.

-Usually, there will only be one `mode` called `default`.
-Therefore the `default` mode is mandatory, others are optional.
+As previously defined, the `default` procedure objective is *to send the sensor's data in OSC format to some other node*.
+Here another mode can be *send the sensor's data with another type of format* or *to send the data over TCP (instead of UDP)*.

 #### Options